winterland1989/wifi-duino/README.md

 WIFI-DUINO
 ==========

-This is an Arduino library for the WIFI-DUINO board,
+This is an Arduino library for the wifi-duino board:(http://winterland.duapp.com/wifi-duino/)

+wifi-duino is a wifi enabled arduino compatible prototyping board. featuring Atmega32U4 controller and HLK-RM04 wifi module. providing same function of Arduino Yun with much lower price.